 When is Fantastic Beasts 3 coming out?
-Release date, rumors & more | Dexerto.com
+Release date, rumors & more - Dexerto

 For a bit after the release of the second movie, there were rumors that we would see the third installment’s premiere sometime in 2020, following the same, two-year release cycle as the first two.

-Warner Brothers have since confirmed, though, that Fantastic Beasts 3 will be released on November 12, 2021, with filming starting during Spring 2020.
-Star Dan Fogler revealed in an interview that the studio made the change because the cast needed "more time to prep."
+Warner Brothers previously confirmed that Fantastic Beasts 3 would be released on November 12, 2021, with filming starting during Spring 2020.
+Star Dan Fogler revealed in an interview that the studio made the change because the cast needed “more time to prep.”

+In November 2020 however, that was once again pushed back to July 15, 2022, according to a report from Variety, with the schedule change happening just days after Johnny Depp said he was asked to leave the films.

+Depp apparently only ended up filming one scene for Beasts 3, but will still receive an eight-figure contract per reports for his portrayal of Gellert Grindelwald.
+When Warner Brother will announce his replacement, remains to be seen.

 Fantastic Beasts 3 official trailer